nyxari1/nyxari1.github.io/3d-modeling/README.md

 # Disclaimer / Notice

-All 3D models presented here are fan-made recreations inspired by existing in-game skins from *League of Legends*.
+The following 3D models presented here are fan-made recreations inspired by existing in-game skins from *League of Legends*.
 These works are strictly for personal portfolio use and educational purposes only.

 I do not claim any ownership of the original characters, skins, or intellectual property.